 Jamie Bond recommended, “A hot bath with Epsom salts and essential oils!”

-Buy the peppermint essential oil above for $28.95 from Young Living.
+Buy the peppermint essential oil above for $25.50 from Amazon.